 - Guaranteed or extended replacement cost

 In this article, we’ll go in-depth on each level of coverage.
-You’ll learn why you might choose one over the other.
+You’ll learn why you might prefer one over the other.
 This way you’ll be able to make an informed decision when you choose which one to add to your policy.
 We’ll also answer some frequently asked questions about replacement cost and actual cash value.

 One of the levels of protection you can receive in your policy is replacement cost.
 Of the three levels, it’s the most common option.
 It means that your insurance provider will pay you an amount equal to the value of your lost items and home.
 There’s no deduction for depreciation in this case.
-The only amount you have to pay is your homeowners deductible.
+The only amount you have to pay is your deductible.

 Replacement cost is typically an option for your home and personal belongings.
 Here’s how it works: